edunham/site/2015/06/08/playing_with_ansible.rst

 get Ansible to build it.
 I probably won't keep up the "let's-play" blog style, because it exponentially increases the amount of typing involved, and if you read this far you're either a creepy stalker, thoroughly sick of hearing about my flailing at Ansible, or possibly both.

 .. author:: default
 .. categories:: none
-.. tags:: ansible, let's play
+.. tags:: ansible
 .. comments::